 CBT and EMDR often complement each other beautifully: CBT helps you work with beliefs cognitively and behaviorally, while EMDR helps your nervous system feel that the belief has changed.
 With many of my clients we implement EMDR in session and learn helpful strategies from CBT to apply outside of session.

-Beliefs don’t dissolve overnight—but every time you question one, you loosen its hold a little more.
-Over time, the groove smooths out.
-And you start responding to life as it is, not as your old stories predicted it would be.
+Beliefs don’t dissolve overnight but you can work with them and loosen their grip.
+Over time, the groove smooths out and you start responding to life as it is, not as your old stories predicted it would be.

 References